Day 1

 Oh man..
 I'm really tired after studying for 4-5 hours and reading the book after that.
 But personally, it was better to do it like this.
 Because when I read the book right after I wake up, I kinda lose my passion to study math.
 So as I learned from the book, do the most important chores in the morning.
 Then do the rest.
 So following this, I had quite a productive day.
 Today's topic is memory tips.
 How can we easily memorize and keep them fresh in our memory.

+The more visual, the better.
+Create metaphors.
+A metaphor is just a way of realizing that one thing is somehow similar to another.
 "If you're trying to understand electrical current, it can help to visualize it as water.
 Similarly, electrical voltage can "feel like" pressure.
 Voltage helps push the electrical current to where you want it to go, just like a mechanical pump uses physical pressure to push real water."

 "In chemistry, compare a cation with a cat that has paws and is therefore “pawsitive,” and an anion with an onion that is negative because it makes you cry."